ClintonYounge/Meals-Budgeting-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to give thanks to Microverse for providing an environment that makes me strive to grow as developers.
+Original design idea by <a href="https://www.behance.net/gregoirevella">Gregoire Vella on Behance</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>